pedrokost/cell_detector_and_tracker/cell_annotator/README.md

 ## Usage

-The application is packaged as a MATLAB app (`Cell Annotator.mlappinstall`).
-It must first be installed into MATLAB.
-Once installed, it can be run by clicking on its icon in the `Apps` tab in MATLAB.
+The application is distributed as a compiled MATLAB application.
+It can be installed by double clicking on the binary executable.
+If the user does not have the MATLAB Compiler Runtime installed, internet connection is required to download it first.

 ## Requirements

-Matlab with:

-- Image processing toolbox
-- Statistics toolbox
+The MATLAB Compiler Runtime (installed automatically if missing)

 ## Features